Ari Lennox discography

-American singer Ari Lennox has released two studio albums, four extended plays (EPs), one mixtape, and 11 singles (including 7 as a featured artist).
+American singer Ari Lennox has released three studio albums, four extended plays (EPs), one mixtape, and 11 singles (including 7 as a featured artist).
 She released her debut studio album titled Shea Butter Baby in May 2019.
 She released her second album Age/Sex/Location in September 2022.
 Both studio albums were produced through Dreamville Records and Interscope Records.
+Following her departure from Dreamville in April 2025, Lennox released her third album Vacancy in January 2026 on Interscope.